 Eventually, I stopped thinking of Touma as a person.
 Instead, he functions more as a nexus for the plot to revolve around with a ganbatte “justice” ethos to ensure every arc has a happy ending.
 Some way, somehow, no matter how ridiculous, Touma will inevitably stumble his way into the narrative.
 If a magician ends up in Academy City, they will encounter Touma.
 If a bit of science goes a little to far, Touma will stop it.
 In each arc, he will deliver a shouting, barely coherent lecture about the importance of friendship, land a solid punch with his god-fist, and win the day.
-By the final arc, it just became impossible for me to suspend my disbelief any longer.
+By the final arc, it just became impossible for me to tolerate his presence any longer.

 The show is weirdly self-aware about this, with Touma’s bad luck gag existing to explain the contrived narrative force that makes him the center of the universe.
 This all coalesces in episode 18, when a new mysterious villain shows up to kill Misaka (because he wants to protect her… villain logic prevails).
 Touma confronts the magician with another speech about friendship and lands a solid punch, then lets the villain rant about a new “Touma faction” forming that will combine elements of science and magic.
 At this point I stopped.
 Was the show satirizing itself to comment on the absurdity of Touma’s centrality?
 Or was this a real thing?
 Is a single, literal level-0 ditz that really cares about friendship enough to bring about the end of a thousand year old conflict by, you know, literally fighting angels and superweapons?
 Please no. Thankfully, season one ended before I could get an answer.